mstrDHIA/LogisticsHackUp/README.md

 # LogisticsHackUp
-This project was realized in a hackathon with three other friends
+This project was realized within a period of 48 hours in a hackathon with three other friends Walid Samoud - Ahmmed Miledi - Hassouna Cherif